makaronz/CortexReel/README.md

 ---

-**Site2Data v3** - Transforming screenplay analysis for the modern film industry.
+**CortexReel** - Transforming screenplay analysis for the modern film industry.
 Built with precision, designed for professionals.